 Eddie LeBaron: Played 11 seasons at quarterback for the Redskins and Cowboys from 1952-1963.
 LeBaron served as a lieutenant in the Marine Corps during both the Korean and Vietnam wars, earning a Bronze Star.

-Willie Miller: Before attending Colorado State University, Miller served two tours in Vietnam with the Special Forces, earning a Silver Star.
-Despite being a 28 years old during his rookie season, Miller played seven years at wide receiver and went to the Super Bowl with the Rams.
+Before breaking nearly receiving record at Colorado State University, Willie Miller served two tours in Vietnam with the Special Forces, earning the Silver Star, Soldier’s Medal, and the Purple Heart.
+Despite being 28 years old during his rookie season, Miller played seven years at wide receiver and went to the Super Bowl with the Rams.

-Willie Betlon, Gary Bugenhagen, Woody Campbell, Ernie Cheatham, Jim Clack, Moses Denson, Glen Ellison, Alvin Hall, Cliff Harris, Cornelius Johnson, Howard Kindig, MacArthur Lane, Gary Larsen, Joe Don Looney, Mike Montler, Don Talbert, and Herb Travenio are also listed as having served in Vietnam.
+Ray Nitschke, Charlie Joiner, Willie Betlon, Gary Bugenhagen, Ernie Cheatham, Jim Clack, Moses Denson, Glen Ellison, Alvin Hall, Cliff Harris, Cornelius Johnson, Howard Kindig, MacArthur Lane, Gary Larsen, Joe Don Looney, Mike Montler, Don Talbert, and Herb Travenio are also listed as having served in Vietnam.